 Important!!!
 Has the property owner found out if their county will “allow” yurts?
 Considerations worth adding to your potential lease:

-For Renters: The last tip: make sure that you construct your yurt platform with easily DE-constructed materials.
+The last tip: make sure that you construct your yurt platform with easily DE-constructed materials.
 This means using screws instead of nails, log cabin screw for beams, and most likely pier blocks.